dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 - part three covers 4,000 BC through 2,000 BC and then sums up the rest

-Lets be real, up to this point, humanity has been sticking to the rivers and lakes that it's used to.
+Lets be real: up to this point, humanity has been sticking to the rivers and lakes that it's used to.
 But that's all about to change.
 Things are starting to heat up.
 Literally.